JibbSmart/JoyShockMapper/README.md

 Included is a folder called GyroConfigs.
 This includes templates for creating new configurations for 2D and 3D games, and configuration files that include the settings used for simple [Real World Calibration](#4-real-world-calibration).

+Note: If upon launch you get an error saying that vcruntime140.dll was not found, then you need to install it.
+[Go here](https://www.microsoft.com/en-us/download/details.aspx?id=52685) and select vc_redist.x86.exe on the download page, then run that file.
+A restart may be necessary.

 ## Quick Start
 1. Connect your DualShock 4 by USB or Bluetooth, or your JoyCons or Pro Controller by Bluetooth.